Contents

 11 plus exams test your child’s ability to analyse and interpret written information.
 Regular reading is a great way to help your child build these skills.

-Encourage them to read books from different genres and by a diverse range of authors.
-Increasing the variety of your child’s reading will help them understand different styles, tones and purposes.
+Encourage them to read books from different genres and by a range of authors.
+Increasing your child’s reading will help them understand different styles, tones and purposes.
 Meanwhile, reading a little every day will help widen their vocabulary, sharpen their analytical thinking, and enhance their imagination.

 When your child feels confident with the topics they’ve learnt in Year 5, they’ll be ready to put their knowledge to the test.